ExeClim/Isca/exp/test_cases/socrates_test/README.md

 * In the future, we will look to generate `path_names` dynamically.
 However, in the meantime, please begin by updating your `path_names` file to include **every** fortran file in the directory `src/radiance_core/` directory of Socrates.
 All the files in this folder are likely to be essential for compiling the version of Socrates you are using.

+* You may also find errors of the type `multiple definition of MAIN`.
+This happens because various pieces of code within Socrates are designed to be run offline, meaning they have MAIN sections.
+These MAIN sections cause conflicts with Isca's MAIN section, and so the relevant Socrates files cannot be part of Isca's compiled version.
+To get around this error, remove from `path_names` any Socrates files that cause this error (i.e. remove the relevant files from `path_names` that start with `atmos_param/socrates/src` not Isca's MAIN program, which is `atmos_solo/atmos_model.F90`).

 * If you still can't get Isca to compile with Socrates, then check your compiler options against ours in `$GFDL_BASE/src/extra/python/isca/templates/mkmf.template.ia64`.